-- (b) Electronics Technicians shall be furnished shop coats as needed. - (c)Employees assigned permanently to the animal shelter will be supplied:1.At least one change per day of pants and shirt (minimum).2At least one extra change per week (total of six(6) per week).
+(b) Electronics Technicians shall be furnished shop coats as needed.

+(eb) Employees assigned permanently to the animal shelter will be supplied:

+- 1. At least one change per day of pants and shirt (minimum). - 2 At least one extra change per week (total of six (6) per week).

 11.4.
-Effective April 1, 1981, all Employees or groups of Employees who have been receiving uniforms or coveralls as provided for under this article, shall continue to receive said coveralls and uniforms as previously provided, however, any change or addition to this article shall only be done with the agreement of the Department Head or his or her designee and with all the affected Employees.
+Effective April 1, 1981, all Employees or groups of Employees who have been receiving uniforms or coveralls as provided for under this article, shall continue to receive said coveralls and/or insulated coveralls (Employee's choice) and uniforms as previously provided, however, any change or addition to this article shall only be done with the agreement of the Department Head or their his or her designee and with all the affected Employees.
 All Employees so affected shall be treated the same as to the distribution or wearing of uniforms.

 11.5.
-An Employee entitled to receive uniform items under this Article-may substitute suitable workplace footwear as approved by the Employer and/or t-shirts purchased from a designated City vendor for the items, or part of them, so long as the total uniform cost to the Employer is not increased by the substitution.
+An Employee entitled to receive uniform items under this Article may substitute suitable workplace footwear as approved by the Employer and/or t-shirts purchased from a designated City vendor for the items, or part of them, so long as the total uniform cost to the Employer is not increased by the substitution.